 Big Data impacts us in that it can help us be proactive in these situations by monitoring publicly available data and drawing some conclusions about problems and opportunities coming up soon.

-Big Data can help us with account servicing.
+Big Data impacts the way we perform account servicing.
 Big Data allows us to pull together data from different sources in different formats to predict when trouble is in the offing.
 We can track household spending patterns from our clients’ credit card records.
 We can see drops in their incomes by tracking their bank account deposits.
 We can find out when they lose their jobs by tracking their Facebook and LinkedIn accounts.

 By the same token, we can use these same sources to determine when a baby is on the way and a couple is likely to take a step up in housing.
 Or maybe a client announces his promotion or new job with a new employer on his social media.
 Maybe our Big Data engines track an announcement of a promotion in the business section of the local newspaper.
 These are indicators that your client will soon come knocking on your door asking for a larger mortgage.
 Or maybe you should knock on her door to let her know that you’ve already qualified her for a larger mortgage.